 The Southport Spit, referred to by locals as 'The Spit', is located north of Main Beach and stretches all the way up to the Gold Coast Seaway.
 The Spit is home to Sea World, Sea World Resort, the Sheraton Mirage Resort and Spa, the Imperial Hotel, Marina Mirage and Doug Jennings Park.
 At the northern end of The Spit is the Gold Coast sand pumping jetty which forms part of the Gold Coast Seaway's Sand Bypassing System.

 The Spit is surrounded by natural parklands which includes the Federation Walk.
-The northern part of the beach also includes an off leash dog exercise area.
+The northern part of the beach also includes toilets, a café and an off leash dog exercise area.